raul23/CompTIA-Security-SY0-601/README.rst

 Books
 =====
-- Neil, Ian. `CompTIA Security+\: SY0-601 Certification Guide: Complete Coverage of the New CompTIA Security+ (SY0-601) Exam to Help You Pass on the First Attempt`_, 2nd ed., Packt Publishing, 2020.
+- Neil, Ian. `CompTIA Security+\: SY0-601 Certification Guide\: Complete Coverage of the New CompTIA Security+ (SY0-601) Exam to Help You Pass on the First Attempt`_, 2nd ed., Packt Publishing, 2020.